-In the figure below, for auto start in network mode, the host IP can be manually typed or selected by clicking the icon on the right of row Host.
+In the figure below, for auto start in network mode, the host IP can be manually typed or selected by clicking the icon IP on the right of row Host.
 It shows two Ntrip servers built by Tersus GNSS Inc. and can be selected depending on different area.
+Please contact Tersus technical support fot the two Ntrip servers.
 The site list can added, edited and deleted.
 For Ntrip network, host IP, port, password and mount point should be input.
+The mount point can be customized, and it is generally recommended to enter the last four digits of the device's SN as the mount point to distinguish.
 For TCP network, host IP and port should be input.
 TCS is a unique protocol from Tersus, the software automatically obtains the SN of current device as base ID.
 Contact Tersus technical support for password and mount point information if you bought products from Tersus.